Pearl Lugger, Cable Beach, Broome, WA

 “I wondered how they had formed over thousands of years to stand along the shoreline.
 The four of us had great fun playing hide and seek among the rocks," she laughed.

-Fun and adventure were key parts of Rie's Australian experience, which began as a three-month working vacation in Perth.
+Fun and adventure were key parts of Rie's Australian experience, which began as a three-month working holiday in Perth.
 She then headed north along the Western Australian coast, past Ningaloo Reef to Broome.

 "I wondered at the beauty of the sea at Coral Bay during the tour from Perth to Broome.
 I had never seen such clear sea water, interwoven with the gradations of natural colour.
 If I close my eyes I can recall it even now," Rie said.